Devil May Hare

 Devil May Hare is a 1954 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson.
 The short was released on June 19, 1954, and stars Bugs Bunny and the Tasmanian Devil making his debut.
+The title is a pun on the phrase "devil-may-care", meaning cheerful and reckless.

 Plot

 Bugs is spring cleaning until he is interrupted by a huge variety of animals stampeding in fear.
 He fails to stop one of them from asking what is going on until he places a shovel in the way of a turtle, who explains that "the Tasmanian Devil's on the loose!
 Run for your lives!"
 Not knowing what a Tasmanian Devil is, Bugs walks down the stairs into his hole and looks in an encyclopedia.
 It describes the Tasmanian Devil, or Taz, as a "strong, murderous beast", with "jaws as powerful as a steel trap" and a "ravenous appetite", who eats a long list of animals.
 Taz, unknown to Bugs, has spun into the area and is actually standing next to the rabbit as he is reading; the marsupial interjects by writing "and rabbits" at the end of that list.
 This grabs Bugs' attention and Taz grabs him, intending a meal.
 Plotting to escape, Bugs offers Taz groundhogs as an appetizer.

 Bugs directs Taz where to start digging for groundhogs, and as he is shoveling a hole, Bugs buries him in it.
 Realizing this is a trap, Taz springs out and attacks him, but Bugs feigns smelling chicken.
 He prepares a false chicken from liquid bubble gum and bicarbonate of soda.
 Called to "luncheon", Taz immediately devours this creation and starts hiccuping.
 He generates a giant bubble which Bugs blows into the air.
 Taz begins to drift away until Bugs uses a slingshot to pop the bubble and bring him down.